videolan/x265/doc/reST/cli.rst

 	3. AQ enabled with auto-variance and bias to dark scenes.
 This is recommended for 8-bit encodes or low-bitrate 10-bit encodes, to prevent color banding/blocking.
+	4. AQ enabled with auto-variance and edge information.

 .. option:: --aq-strength <float>